 Over the course of two years, your donations have provided the Puma Girls $6,750 to help offset the costs of safe and reliable transportation.
 This one illustration provides an inside look at how Schools Plus assures that Santa Rosa’s students have the same opportunities of past generations.
 (Photos by Michael Cox)

 Your Donation Dollars at Work

-Fall semester 2015: New Comstock Middle School music students open the cases of brand new instruments provided by Schools Plus made possible through the support of our donors.
-The new class has 16 students enrolled, 10 who have no prior music instruction.
+New Comstock Middle School music students open the cases of brand new instruments provided by Schools Plus made possible through the support of our donors.
+The instruments are now in the hands of many students with no prior music instruction.
 They’re beginning the journey of a life time.

 Schools Plus Makes it Possible for Comstock to March in Rose Parade!

 Elsie Allen High School Thanks Schools Plus in Rose Parade